-The up and down buttonhole stitch is a variation of the basic buttonhole stitch or blanket stitch and forms a scallop-like edge with the little knot that forms at the base of the stitch.
-It is also known as the Mirrored embroidery stitch.
+The up and down buttonhole stitch is a perfect edge or border stitch for garments and linens.
+It is a variation of the basic buttonhole stitch or blanket stitch.
+The two stitches form a scallop-like edge with a little knot that forms at the base of the stitch.
+It is also known as the mirrored embroidery stitch, the mirrored blanket stitch or the mirrored buttonhole stitch.

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

-Check out all of our embroidery projects on Create Whimsy!
+Check out all of our embroidery tutorials on Create Whimsy!